When was the last time you gave your Facebook Business Page a spring-clean?

 - Click Settings at the top of your Page

-- Click Edit Page in the left column
+- Click Templates and Tabs in the left column

 - Scroll to the bottom and click Add a Tab